Young people working

 Target Audience

-The hackathon is aimed at students interested in neuromorphic computing and offers the opportunity to work on real industrial problems using cutting-edge technologies—regardless of prior experience.
+The hackathon is aimed at students interested in neuromorphic computing and offers the opportunity to work on real industrial problems using cutting-edge technologies.

 Past Hackathons